- Country Info

 - Video Library

-The question of accreditation and standards for courses to Teach English as a Foreign Language (TEFL) is frequently raised and can be one of the most confusing issues confronting those searching for a quality and reputable certification course for teaching English abroad.
+The question of accreditation and standards for courses to teach English as a foreign language (TEFL for short) is frequently raised and can be one of the most confusing issues confronting those searching for a quality and reputable certification course for teaching English abroad.

 Questions typically raised include:

-- Why are the majority of TEFL schools offering a 4 week (20 day) full-time course for $2,000 yet others are offering some schools offering a two-day weekend class for $350?
+- Why are the majority of TEFL schools offering a 4-week (20 days) full-time course for $2,000 yet others are offering a 2-day weekend class for $350?